-The Directive aims to maintain or reinstate the proper functioning of marine ecosystems, i.e. to preserve biological diversity, interactions between species and their habitats, dynamic and productive oceans, whilst allowing uses by future generations to be conducted within a sustainable development outlook.
+The Directive aims to maintain or reinstate the proper functioning of marine ecosystems, i.e. to preserve biological diversity, interactions between species and their habitats, dynamic and productive oceans, whilst allowing the conducting of uses by future generations within a sustainable development outlook.